Unveiling the inert Triplet desert region with a pNGB Dark Matter and its Gravitational Wave signatures

 In our model, cubic terms, e.g., $\sim \mu_3 s^3$, in Eq.~(\ref{eq:pot:tree-level}), ensure the presence of a tree-level barrier.
 Thus, incorporating higher-order corrections via $V^T_{\rm eff}$ would yield results consistent with the PRM scheme, justifying its use.

 Before concluding this subsection, we highlight that refinements to thermodynamic predictions beyond the one-loop effective potential have been achieved through two-loop calculations \cite{Niemi:2021qvp, Schicho:2021gca, Schicho:2022wty, Ekstedt:2022bff} and non-perturbative methods \cite{Gould:2022ran}.
 A dimensionally reduced 3-dimensional effective field theory (3D EFT) framework is also being developed for gauge-independent evaluations with thermal resummation \cite{Niemi:2021qvp, Schicho:2021gca, Schicho:2022wty, Ekstedt:2022bff,Gould:2022ran}.
-We leave an in-depth analysis beyond the one-loop or using 3D EFT for a future work.
+We leave an in-depth analysis beyond the one-loop or using 3D EFT for future work.